-We all had a wonderful evening watching archive film of the local area in the historic surroundings of Cromford Mill on Saturday 26th November.
+We all had a wonderful evening watching archive film of the local area in the historic surroundings of Cromford Mill.
 Hosted by The Arkwright Society and Angela Jones the Events officer.
 The Arkwright Society is the charity looking after this World Heritage Site a legacy of Sir Richard Arkwright and his construction of the world’s first successful water powered cotton spinning mill at Cromford in 1771.
 There are lovely canal side walks, guided tours of the site and characterful cafes and shops – well worth a visit and Cromford railway station is only a few minutes away. http://www.arkwrightsociety.org.uk/.

 Phyllis Higton, daughter of the locally famous photographer and later filmmaker, Harry Gill, kindly allowed her father’s films to be screened at Cromford, knowing that they held so much interest locally.
 Phyllis has deposited the rest of her father’s collection with us at MACE for us to store them in our climatically controlled film archive.
 Look out for notices at Cromford Mill and locally as this is a huge collection and we will be screening more of this collection and others in 2012.